OktaEdu/es-delivery-ci4d-customizing-okta-hosted-siw/README.md

-# Customize the Okta-Hosted SIW
+# Customize the Sign-In Page with the Okta-Hosted Sign-In Widget (Redirect Model)

-This repo contains everything you need to complete
+This repo contains everything you need to complete the labs in this module.

+- Lab 2.1 Configure a Custom Domain
+- Lab 2.2 Customize the Okta Sign-In Page with the Branding UI
+- Lab 2.3 Customize the Okta Sign-In Page with the Sign-In Page Code Editor

 ## How to Use